LiskArchive/lisk-legacy-docs/administration/source.md

 |                                      | LISK_FORGING_WHITELIST   | forging.access.whiteList | Comma separated list of IPs to enable access to forging endpoints.
 Format `192.168.99.100,172.169.99.77`                                                                          |
 | <pre nowrap>--snapshot<br> -s</pre>  |                          |                          | Number of round for which take the snapshot.
 If none specified it will use the highest round available.                                                                           |
 |                                      |LISK_CHILD_PROCESS_MODULES|                          | Comma separated list of modules, that shall be loaded in a separate process.
 To enable inter process communication, set `ipc.enabled` to `true` inside the `config.json` file.    |

-#### Note

-* All `ENV` variables restricted with operating system constraint of `ENV` variable maximum length.
-* Comma-separated lists will replace the original config values. e.g. If you specify `LISK_PEERS`, original `peers.list` specific to the network will be replaced completely.

 ## Utility scripts